-Glance through the small ads section of any computer publication and you'll see a vast quantity of Spectrums for sale, It's enough to make me cry all over my rubber keyboard.
+Glance through the small ads section of any computer publication and you'll see a vast quantity of Spectrums for sale.
+It's enough to make me cry all over my rubber keyboard.

 This mass exodus can be partly blamed on the recent upsurge in interest concerning those two expensive beasts the ST and Amiga.
-It seems to be the case that when an owner of a 'humble' Spectrum scrapes together 300 quid he immediately abandons his loval computer-cum-bearmat in a fit of techno-snobhery puters of different price and power is a good idea.
-The stateof-the-art one can be used for tasks your Speccy isn't too good at - like wordprocessing spreadsheets and the like.
-And let's face it unless you win the pools or become hitched to one of Alan Sugar's offspring you aren't going to be able to afford more than the occasional 16-bit game - not at £25 a throw.
+It seems to be the case that when an owner of a 'humble' Spectrum scrapes together 300 quid he immediately abandons his loyal computer-cum-beermat in a fit of techno-snobbery.

+Just because you've gone 16-bit doesn't mean there's any need to rid yourself of a machine which can still give a great deal of enjoyment.
+In many ways, having two computers of different price and power is a good idea.
+The stateof-the-art one can be used for tasks your Speccy isn't too good at - like wordprocessing, spreadsheets and the like.
+And let's face it, unless you win the pools or become hitched to one of Alan Sugar's offspring you aren't going to be able to afford more than the occasional 16-bit game - not at £25 a throw.
 This leaves your finances free to purchase from the wealth of (cheaper!)
 Spectrum software available.
 It might not look so pretty or sound quite so sweet, but in many cases will keep you playing for longer.